tkaczmarzyk/specification-arg-resolver/README.md

    ```properties
    default-params.lastName=Simpson
    ```

-SpEL expression should be able to be evaluated to `java.lang.String`
+Defined in `defaultVal` SpEL expression should be able to be evaluated to `java.lang.String`.

 Annotated specification interfaces
 ----------------------------------